Businesses ready to cash in on Memorial Day crowds

 They'll be out keeping people safe in the water and enforcing the rules, listed on signs up and down the boardwalk.

 “No alcohol on the beach, no glass, no smoking.
 If you're gonna bring trash, take it with you when you leave or put it in a trash can.
-You'll be looking at a citation if you're in violation,” said San Diego Police Captain Scott Wahl.
+You'll be looking at a citation if you're in violation,” San Diego Police Captain Scott Wahl said.

 Back at the Pacific Beach Surf Shop, Randy Strunk says he's not only ready, but grateful.

-“We're excited to make it to this point and be here today.”
+“We're excited to make it to this point and be here today,” he said.

 WATCH: A look back at Memorial Day at Mission Beach in 1984